Larsende/Agility2020-AS3/class1/module1/module02.rst

     .. image:: /_static/components.jpg

 #.
-Under `Systems` find the Windows Server 2019 Base and click `access`,then click 'RDP'.
+Under ''Systems'' find the Windows Server 2019 Base and click ''access'',then click ''RDP''.
 This will download a .rdp file to your local machine.

 #.
-Open the .rdp file downloaded in the previous step and click 'continue' when prompted.
+Open the .rdp file downloaded in the previous step and click ''continue'' when prompted.
 The username and password  is user/user, respectively.

 #.
 Congratulations!
 You are now connected to your windows jump host.